RENEW

 Accreditation Information.

-Classes will be taken through Anchor Christian University with teachers from Spruce Lake staff.
-Transfer is guaranteed to these universities: Cairn, Cedarville, Clarks Summit, Liberty, Southeastern, and Lancaster Bible College.
+Classes will be taken through Anchor Christian University with teachers from Spruce Lake Ministries.
+Credits will transfer to these universities: Cairn, Cedarville, Liberty, Southeastern, and Lancaster Bible College.
 There’s the potential for transferability to other colleges.

 SCHEDULE:

-There are three types of days: work days, class days, and off-site days.
-Students will have two class days per week and will complete four three-credit classes each semester for a total of eight classes and twenty-four credits in the year.
+There are three types of days: work, class, and off-site days.
+Students will have two classes one day per week, completing two three-credit classes each semester for a total of 12 credits in the year.
 The material and assignments from these classes will be applied within their other work as they look to integrate their learning in day-to-day life.

-Go to our resources section to download a sample copy of a weekly schedule.
+Go to our resources section to download a sample weekly schedule.

 Schedule Breakdown.